sjpierce/SANETPA/README.md

 used.

-If you want to get a date-stamped production run output, you can use something like the following command in the Terminal after changing to the `scripts/` folder.
+If you want to get a date-stamped production run output, you can use something like the following command in the Terminal to change into the `scripts/` folder and render that output.
 Just update the date in the output filename to match the current date.

+    cd scripts
-    quarto render Production_Run.qmd --output Production_Run_2025-10-19.html
+    quarto render Production_Run.qmd --output Production_Run_2025-11-20.html

 ## References